andresebr/kumodd/docs/guide/How-to-Verify-Data.md

 Status File MD5  Size      Mod Time  Acc Time  Metadata  fullpath valid  match     match     match     match     match     ./My Drive/report_1424.pdf
 ```
-To show different columns, use the -col option.
+To show different columns, use the __-col__ option.
 To see the MD5s, use '-col md5s':
 ``` shell
 kumodd -verify -col md5s
 Status File MD5  Size      Mod Time  Acc Time  Metadata  MD5 of File                      MD5 of Metadata                  fullpath valid  match     match     match     match     match     5d5550259da199ca9d426ad90f87e60e 216843a1258df13bdfe817e2e52d0c70 ./My Drive/report_1424.pdf
 ```
-To verify only the most recent version and ignore previous revisions, use -norevisions.
+To verify only the most recent version and ignore previous revisions, use __-norevisions__.
 This can be significantly faster because with revisions there is one API call per file,
-whereas with -norevisions there is one API call per folder.
+whereas with __-norevisions__ there is one API call per folder.

 ## Verify Data Using Other Tools